 Monday, January 23, 2012

-After we got Xubuntu installed on the tower, we installed samba file sharing as our root login (the user created when the operating system was installed, not our network user, then ran sudo apt-get install samba).
-By this time we added the computer name and a testuser to the Active Directory and allowed it administrative privileges.
-After restarting the linux machine, log in as the network user by clicking "Other" and typing the full user name - for example: "NETWORKNAME\testuser" and enter that user's password that was applied in the Active Directory user set up.
+After we got Xubuntu installed on the tower, we installed samba file sharing as our root login (sudo apt-get install samba).
+By this time we added the computer name and a test-user to the Active Directory and allowed it Administrative privileges.
+After restarting the linux machine, log in as the network user by clicking "Other" and typing the full user name - for example: "NETWORKNAME\test-user" and enter that user's password that was applied in the Active Directory user set up.
 Now that a local user has been created on the computer, we log off and log back in as the root to allow our new user root privileges.
 Once that has been done we are ready to map the network drives.

 "//192.168.0.121/E$ /media/edrive cifs username=user,password=pass 0 0"